quangv/docs/src/doc/manual/development/monaca_cli/overview.rst

   .. rst-class:: clear

-3. Run on the browser.
+3. Run it on the browser.

   .. code-block:: bash